 I felt like I was just taking a safer route.
 My dad was an architectural engineer and he was willing to offer me help and guidance.

 I also did relief teaching after A levels, as I wanted to see if I could be a teacher.
 I was teaching at Henderson Secondary School, and I taught almost everything.
 I was also a waiter for two months as I wanted to try out the waitering experience.
-I was curious to know how it was like in customer service.
-I wanted to be a positive influence to young people.
+I was curious to know what it was like in customer service.
+I wanted to be a positive influence on young people.

 In NTU I was the champion for Hey, Gorgeous and was later scouted by a manager from a modelling agency; they asked if I was interested in modelling.
 Since I had spare time to kill I thought to myself why not since the opportunity would allow me to gain experience and some allowance for myself.
 I also had to learn how to manage my time well, to juggle and compromise during examination times and when I am less busy.
 Or do more modelling jobs during the holidays.

 The most memorable part of my modelling gigs was my very first fashion show at the Orchard fashion show.
 I was quite nervous as it was my first show since signing the contract.
 Throughout the whole stretch of Orchard road, my face was stern-looking as I was told that I had to look fierce.
-My family was wondering what happened to me as I looked so fierce.
+My family was wondering what had happened to me as I looked so fierce.
 I wanted to get it over and done with.
-The least memorable or the worse experience was when I was in Taipei, when I had to prepare for winter outfits for the esquire magazine.
-As we had to do it during summer, the temperature at Dan Shui was boiling and I had to wear so many knitted layers.
+The least memorable or the worse experience was when I was in Taipei, when I had to prepare for winter outfits for the Esquire magazine.
+As we had to do it during summer, the temperature at Dan Shui was boiling, and I had to wear so many knitted layers.
 Perspiration was tricking down my whole face.
 My clothes were wet as I was perspiring all over.
 It was not the best experience, but it is part and parcel of my job.

 2) What is your greatest takeaway from school life?

 I did enjoy studying engineering and my time at NTU.
 The greatest takeaway would be the friends that I made.
 Being in university is something like being in a miniature working society.
 As I enjoyed making friends, I would always be the one to organise an outing together with the rest of my tutorial classmates.
 The whole tutorial class would go for movies together.
-We also had to take other electives and through these I made a lot of friends from different faculties.
+We also had to take other electives and through these, I made a lot of friends from different faculties.

 3) Growing up, did you have a role model you looked up to?

 My role models in my life are my dad and mom.
-My dad is an extremely hardworking person and he stayed in the same job throughout his time.
+My dad is an extremely hard-working person, and he stayed in the same job throughout his time.
 He was in his company for 30 to 40 years and was well-respected by all.
 He taught me not to give up.
 They weren’t born with a silver spoon and had to work very hard for social mobility.
-Life is going to be difficult, but you just have to persevere till you succeed and not let yourself down in the process, He taught me to never give up and he always gave the best to his children.
+Life is going to be difficult, but you just have to persevere till you succeed and not let yourself down in the process.
+He taught me to never give up and he always gave the best to his children.
 This was how I soldiered on when I faced challenges in my engineering studies, I remembered that I must never give up.

 My mom has the biggest heart.
-She’s the kind of person who will buy tissues from elderly at public places.
+She’s the kind of person who will buy tissues from the elderly at public places.
 She is very kind and does a lot of charity work.
 She helps people whenever she can.
 What goes around comes around.
 She believes in selfless giving – doing good without expecting anything in return.

 4) What are your hobbies?

 I like to play a lot of sports, like polo, swimming, bowling, tennis and volleyball.
 I like to watch movies in my free time and enjoy learning lessons from movies through their plot development.
-The movie, “La La Land” is a very simple plot telling you that in some point in your life you will have to make a decision that will have different outcomes.
+The movie, “La La Land” is a very simple plot telling you that at some point in your life you will have to make a decision that will have different outcomes.

 I like to travel to different countries to look, feel and experience too.
 I fell in love with India even though I had diarrhoea.
-I especially like to experience the culture of the different places, live the life of the locals, do as the Romans do, and understand their cultures and traditions.
-It makes me realise how fortunate we are in Singapore with good sanitation and clean water, clean environment and efficient roads.
+I especially like to experience the culture of different places, live the life of the locals, do as the Romans do, and understand their cultures and traditions.
+It makes me realise how fortunate we are in Singapore with good sanitation and clean water, a clean environment and efficient roads.
 This is despite it being so stressful in Singapore.